torvalds/linux/Documentation/locking/mutex-design.rst

 What are mutexes?
 -----------------

-In the Linux kernel, mutexes refer to a particular locking primitive that enforces serialization on shared memory systems, and not only to the generic term referring to 'mutual exclusion' found in academia or similar theoretical text books.
+In the GNU/Linux kernel, mutexes refer to a particular locking primitive that enforces serialization on shared memory systems, and not only to the generic term referring to 'mutual exclusion' found in academia or similar theoretical text books.
 Mutexes are sleeping locks which